2015 Sidewalk Arts Festival in Savannah

-If you are a high school teacher or administrator, you may register several junior and senior students at one time to compete in the high school competition.
+If you are a high school teacher or administrator, you may register several high school students at one time to compete in the high school competition.
 Each student registered within your group will be assigned one square and receive one box of chalk.
 Squares will be judged individually.

 If you have any questions about registration, call 912.525.4400 or send an email to email@example.com.

-SCAD undergraduate students, graduate students, alumni and prospective students (high school juniors and seniors) compete in their respective categories, judged by esteemed art and design professionals, for coveted cash prizes.
+SCAD undergraduate students, graduate students, alumni and high school students compete in their respective categories, judged by esteemed art and design professionals, for coveted cash prizes.

 Spirit Award: $1,500